Christian Medical College Vellore: History

 Dr. Ida S. Scudder opened a single-bed dispensary in Vellore in 1900.
 In 1902, she built the 40-bed Mary Taber Schell Memorial Hospital for women, named in memory of the wife of a NY benefactor.
 She continued her work in the dispensary and started training women as compounders in 1903.
 She began bringing "roadside dispensaries" to rural villages in 1906 when the average life expectancy of an Indian was 25 years.
 She started a training program for nurses in 1909 and began training women physicians with the Union Mission Medical School for Women that opened in 1918.
 In 1938 the government changed its policy declaring that medical degrees could be granted only by universities; Scudder decided to upgrade her medical school to a medical college, the Christian Medical College.
 The college was affiliated with the Madras University, and in 1942 it began offering the MBBS course.

 In 1945, a laboratory technician training course was started.
 In 1946 a College of Nursing, India's first, was started.
 In 1947, first batch of men medical students were admitted.
 Medical Postgraduate Courses (MD and MS) were started in 1950.
 In 1969 Postgraduate degree courses in nursing were started.

-A number of other people also played an important role in the development of the college including Dr Theodore Howard Somervell, a British surgeon, Dr Paul W. Brand, another British surgeon, Dr Edward Gault, an Australian surgeon and pathologist, and Dr Mary Verghese, an Indian Physical Medicine and Rehabilitation specialist.
+A number of other people also played an important role in the development of the college including Howard Somervell, a British surgeon, Dr Paul W. Brand, another British surgeon, Dr Edward Gault, an Australian surgeon and pathologist, and Dr Mary Verghese, an Indian Physical Medicine and Rehabilitation specialist.

-The hospital has been visited at various times by many prominent leaders including Sir Alexander Fleming, Dr Jonas Salk, the American Evangelist Billy Graham, Mahatma Gandhi, Indian Presidents Radhakrishna, Rajendra Prasad, Abdul Kalam., Prime Minister Indira Gandhi, and the Countess Edwina Ashley Mountbatten of Burma.
+The hospital has been visited at various times by many prominent leaders including Sir Alexander Fleming, Dr Jonas Salk, the American Evangelist Billy Graham, Mahatma Gandhi, Indian Presidents Radhakrishna, Rajendra Prasad, Abdul Kalam, Prime Minister Indira Gandhi, and the Countess Edwina Ashley Mountbatten of Burma.

 The college now offers over 175 different post graduate courses in the medical, nursing and allied health disciplines, including PhD courses.
 A total of over 2,600 students are enrolled every year.
 The hospital has eleven sites and serves over 2000 inpatients and 8,000 outpatients daily, with 67 wards, 92 clinics each day and over 150 departments/units.
 Each year 100 students are admitted for the undergraduate medical course MBBS.
 The MBBS course is recognized by the Medical Council of India.